Genus Multicilia (Cienkowki, 1881) Lauterborn, 1895

 Remarks: Lauterborn describes the cilia as true cilia (flagella), which never change, not disappear or appear, but are always present.

 Multicilia lacustris Lauterborn, 1895

 Diagnosis: Cell body spherical or slightly ovoid, usually with slight amoeboid locomotion.
 Outer layer of cytoplasm with numerous embedded granules.
-Flagella 1.5-2 X the cell diameter, usually of different length.
+Cilia 1.5-2 X the cell diameter, usually of different length.
 Several nuclei present; contractile vacuoles small, very numerous, close to the cell membrane.
 Cell body always filled with preyed flagellates (Chlamydomonas sp.)